insidegreen/container-examples/CAMP-1.md

+# 1. Run "hello-world" from Docker Hub

+# 2. Run Nginx from Docker Hub

-# 1. Run a Jenkins Container
+# 3. Run a Jenkins Container

 Run a Jenkins Master via Docker on your machine.